lanxinger/usdpython/README.md

     export PYTHONPATH=$PYTHONPATH:"/Applications/Autodesk/FBX Python SDK/2020.2.1/lib/Python37_x64"

-in `USD.command`, and adjust the path to point to the location of fbx.so (for Python 3.7).
+in `USD.command`, and adjust the path to point to the location of fbx.so (e.g., for Python 3.7, 3.9, etc., matching your environment).

 ## usdARKitChecker